-17. Deciding which candidate is a possible match is a decision made by an analyst or law enforcement agent.
-There is no set degree or training required in the United States for this role, meaning that the degree of expertise in conducting facial comparisons is highly variable, so the accuracy of this process is highly variable as well.
-The task may be performed by someone who has never received training in morphological comparison or any other technique to accurately and scientifically determine whether the algorithm made a correct identification.
+20. These training and supervision requirements are considered best practice to ensure reliable search results, but are not mandatory; thus, candidate list review may be performed by someone who has never received training in morphological comparison or any other technique to accurately and scientifically determine whether the algorithm made a correct identification.
 The analyst may additionally have no background in how the algorithm works or how to interpret the confidence scores or other associated information produced by the system, which could lead to a misinterpretation of the results.
+Studies consistently show that untrained analysts, regardless of experience on the job, perform poorly at unfamiliar face comparison.